DataDog/dd-trace-py/docs/contributing.rst

 2) Install riot: ``pip install riot``

-3) Install whatever dependencies might be needed for you to run your tests(these will also need to be added to dd-trace-py/Dockerfile.buster in a separate PR so we can run the tests in CI once you're finished writing the integration and tests).
+3) Install whatever dependencies might be needed for you to run your tests(these will also need to be added to ``dd-trace-py/Dockerfile.buster`` in a separate PR so we can run the tests in CI once you're finished writing the integration and tests).
 For example see: https://github.com/DataDog/dd-trace-py/pull/2584

-4) Spin up any other containers necesarry for running the tests.
-This container should be specified in dd-trace-py/docker-compose.yml e.g. to have database to hit for Mariadb: ``docker-compose up -d mariadb``
+4) Spin up any other containers necessary for running the tests.
+This container should be specified in ``dd-trace-py/docker-compose.yml`` e.g. to have database to hit for Mariadb: ``docker-compose up -d mariadb``

 5) Run your tests ``riot -v run <test_name>``